It’s easy to assume that building a successful business online is all about page views, but your biggest asset as a blogger isn’t even your blog!

 Once you start adding people to your email list, you need to actually send them emails!
 One of the biggest mistakes I see bloggers making is not sending enough emails because they’re afraid of overwhelming or bothering their subscribers.

 But remember — the people on your email list signed up because they WANT to hear from you.
 Being consistent in sending emails and staying in touch is the only way to build that deep relationship we were talking about earlier.

 Now, please note: I’m not talking about flooding their inbox with a million sales emails or affiliate pitches.
 The golden rule of successful communication with your email list is to always think of ways you can add value to your audience, NOT the ways they can add value to you.

 Send them regular emails that are brimming with the kind of content you know they’ll be excited about.
 You can even take it a step further and send them exclusive content they can’t find on your blog.

 I use this strategy at Living Well Spending Less.
 The content I post on the LWSL blog is practical advice on a variety of topics, from saving money to cooking simple meals to better managing your time and home.
 But in my emails, I dig deeper and motivate my readers on how to apply that advice to make their lives better.

 So while the blog is more practical, my weekly newsletters are more inspiring, which my audience finds incredibly valuable.
 It also helps to deepen the connection and trust I have with my audience.

 By consistently adding value and building a relationship with your email list, you’re setting things up so that when the time DOES come to ask your audience to buy from you, whether you’re sending an affiliate link or launching a new product, they will be eager, ready, and willing.

 What about you?
 How has email worked for you?
 How has your email list transformed your business?
-And what are some of your goals for building your email list in 2017 and beyond?
+And what are some of your goals for building your email list?